REIS202 Introduction to the Master Program in Nature-Based Tourism

 REIS200 (can be taken same semester) or similar tourism competence

-Ca. 300 working hours for the students, including lectures, exercises/excursion and semester assignment.
+About 375 working hours for the students, including lectures (90 h), exercises/excursion (60 h) and semester assignments (225 h)

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)